yeohhq/tp/docs/UserGuide.md

 #### 2.1.1 Viewing help : `help`

-If you need help using Archangel, simply enter `help`, a message explaining how to access the help page.
+If you need help using Archangel, simply enter `help`, a message explaining how to access the help page will appear as shown below.

 ![help message](images/helpMessage.png)